The Directors have pleasure in presenting the twenty ninth annual report and theaudited accounts for the year ended 31st March 2021.

 6. CORPORATE SOCIAL RESPONSIBILITY (CSR)

 CSR activities have already been textured into the Company's value system throughSrinivasan Services Trust (SST) established in 1996 with the vision of buildingself-reliant rural community.

-The Company is eligible to spend on their ongoing projects/ programmes falling withinthe CSR activities specified under the Act 2013 as mandated by the Ministry ofCorporate Affairs for carrying out the CSR activities.
+Over 25 years of service SST has played a pivotal role in changing lives of people inrural India by creating self-reliant communities that are models of sustainabledevelopment.
+The Company is eligible to spend on their projects/ programmes fallingwithin the CSR activities specified under the Act 2013 as mandated by the Ministry ofCorporate Affairs for carrying out the CSR activities.